humanmade/hm-base/README.md

 * Remove the hm-base remote. `git remote rm origin`
 * Add the remote for your new project `git remote add origin [url]`
 * Push to the new remote `git push origin master`
-* Add your database settings.

 	* Local site: `mv wp-config-sample.php wp-config-local.php`, then add your local database settings.
-	* Live site: Production database settings should be added to `wp-config.php`.

 Done!